glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/acknowledgements.md

 # Acknowledgements

-This book was inspired by the incredible staff of the UK’s NHS.&#x20;
+This book was inspired by the incredible staff of the UK’s NHS.